fourieraudio/docs/manual/transform.client/library/plugins/manufacturers/alpha-labs.md

 4. Save the generated request file to the USB stick, then eject the drive.

 5. On an internet-connected device, go to [http://tinyurl.com/manage-offline](http://tinyurl.com/manage-offline), upload the request file, and complete the deactivation process.

-## De-Feedback FAQ

-> How do I register my **transform**.engine to receive the discount code for Alpha Labs De-Feedback?

-You can register here: [**transform**.engine registration](https://fourieraudio.typeform.com/register?typeform-source=fourieraudio.com)

-> When will I receive my discount code?

-The code will be emailed to you within 24 hours of registration.

-> Where do I enter the code?

-Purchase the plugin on the [Alpha Labs Audio website](https://www.alphalabsaudio.com/defeedback/) and apply the coupon code during the checkout process.

-> Will the discounted version of De-Feedback work only on the Fourier Audio **transform**.engine?

-This discount code is for a full license of De-Feedback that is not restricted in any way and can run on any platform.

-> Which buffer sizes can I use with De-Feedback?

-De-Feedback on **transform**.engine is currently compatible with buffer sizes of 64 or greater at 48 kHz, or 128 or greater at 96 kHz.